gsa-tts-archived/handbook/pages/about-us/centers-of-excellence/operations/onboarding.md

 #### Project expectations

-- Review the [project delivery section]({% page "about-us/tts-consulting/engagements/" %}) of this handbook.
+- Review the [project delivery section]({% page "about-us/centers-of-excellence/engagements/" %}) of this handbook.

 #### Organizational context

-- Orient the new employee to [TTSC and 18F or CoE mission and goals and history]({% page "about-us/tts-consulting/about/mission/" %}).
+- Orient the new employee to [TTS mission and goals and history]({% page "about-us/centers-of-excellence/about/mission/" %}).
 - Walk through how to know what’s in the business development pipeline.{% comment %}TODO: Link to BD pipeline section of engagements pages{% endcomment %}
-- Discuss TTSC’s approach to working with partners.{% comment %}TODO: Link to partner approach section of engagements pages{% endcomment %}
+- Discuss TTS’s approach to working with partners.{% comment %}TODO: Link to partner approach section of engagements pages{% endcomment %}

 #### Performance and personal development